Choosing the Right Tool for Fragile Loads

 - Non-Marring Handling: Suction pads distribute contact pressure across a wide area, preventing scratches and preserving finishes on delicate or polished materials.

-- Flexible Size and Shape: Vacuum frames with multiple pads can accommodate large sheets or irregular shapes.
-They are effective for lifting thin sheets that would be difficult to grip with magnets.
+- Flexible Size and Shape: Vacuum frames with multiple pads can accommodate large sheets or irregular shapes, making them effective for lifting thin sheets that would be difficult to grip with magnets.

 - Reduced Risk of Multi-Sheet Lifts: Magnetic lifters can unintentionally pick up several plates if the magnet’s field penetrates stacked sheets; vacuum lifters typically lift one sheet at a time.